 In Newham those who own their home or rent it through a private landlord or through a housing association may apply for a Disabled Facilities Grant.
 The grant can pay for some or all of the cost of the adaptations to your home, as recommended by the Occupational Therapist.
 The Disabled Facilities Grant is a means tested grant.
 To apply you will need to complete a financial assessment.
 As part of the assessment we will look at your income and savings to work out how much, if anything, you may need to contribute towards the cost of your adaptation.
 Adaptations for children under 18 years old do not require a financial assessment.
 Your details will be sent to the Home Adaptations for Independent Living Team at Newham Council.
 The team will help you to apply for a Disabled Facilities Grant and then manage the adaptation process if your application is successful.
-There is an on-line DFG means test calculator which will provide you with a estimation of your contribution towards the works https://www.ferret.co.uk/dfgeform/dfgsummarymb.htm?locid=E09000025
+There is an online DFG means test calculator that will provide you with a estimation of your contribution towards the works which can be found here: www.newham.gov.uk/homeadaptations